www.kawakib.com

 • derives most or all of their income by teaching or performing

-• holds themself out to the community as a professional (not student) teacher or performer
+• holds themselves out to the community as a professional (not student) teacher or performer

 • consistently maintains high standards in these areas.